kaizen-ai/kaizenflow/documentation/notes/design_philosophy.md

 - Before doing any work, sit down and plan

-    1) Describe somewhere *in writing* (e.g., in a doc, in the GitHub task, in a python file) what you want to do, an high level plan with all the goals, e.g.,
+    1) Describe somewhere *in writing* (e.g., ideally in a Google doc so it's easier to collaborate, review) what you want to do, an high level plan with all the goals, e.g.:
         - what should the code do?
         - what are the functionalities you want to implement?
         - what are the functionalities you don't want to implement since out